 You can also opt into T-Mobile ONE Plus International for $25 per line per month on top of T-Mobile ONE.
-You'll have not only the features within T-Mobile ONE and T-Mobile ONE Plus, but also unlimited international calling to landlines in over 70 countries and mobile numbers in over 30 countries, as well as unlimited 4G LTE Mobile Hotspot.
+You'll have not only the features within T-Mobile ONE and T-Mobile ONE Plus, but also unlimited calling to landlines in over 70 countries and mobile numbers in over 30 countries, as well as unlimited access as a 4G LTE mobile hotspot.

-Straight Talk doesn't feature full unlimited data like the Big Four Carriers, but it does offer some enticing plans with unlimited nationwide talk and text, as well as unlimited 2G speeds.
+Straight Talk doesn't feature full unlimited data like the big four carriers, but it does offer some enticing plans with unlimited nationwide talk and text, as well as unlimited 2G speeds.
 The plans range in price from $10 (add-on) to $495 (extended plans).
-As far as data goes, plans range between 100MB of high-speed data and 10GB.
+As far as data goes, plans range between 100MB and 10GB of high-speed data.
 You can also sign up for auto-refill, which allows you to save $1 every 30 days.

 Furthermore, Straight Talk relies on all four major carriers to bring you 99.6 percent coverage.